-Kuwait Finance House studying merger with Ahli United Bank
+CORRECTED-Kuwait Finance House studying merger with Ahli United Bank

 Ahli United Bank is Bahrain's largest lender and has a presence in Kuwait, Egypt, Iraq, Oman, Libya and the United Kingdom either directly or through affiliates, according to its website.

 KFH said in the statement that it is looking at a range of alternatives to boost its profitability, adding that such decisions require approval from regulators, including the central bank.

-The bank, which owns 62.2 percent of Turkey's Kuveyt Turk Participation Bank, is restructuring some of its businesses ahead of a planned divestment by its largest shareholder, the Kuwait Investment Authority.
 (Reporting by Hadeel Al Sayegh, editing by Louise Heavens)